15 Timeless Old-World Kitchen Design Ideas to Try

 11. Distressed Furniture

-Incorporating antique or vintage pieces, whether functional or decorative, adds depth to your kitchen design.
-Consider a rustic dining table, weathered wooden stools, or even a reclaimed wood island to enhance the old-world atmosphere.
+Integrating an antique or vintage item, whether fully functional or just for decoration, will re-deep your design.
+Things like a rustic dining table, maybe some weathered wood stools around the kitchen, or even a reclaimed wood island to build that old-world vibe.

 12. Copper and Brass Accents